cybnity/foundation/implementations-line/framework/domain/designview-structure-models.md

 Several structural patterns are supporting the domain (e.g event sourcing) and are reusable (e.g by inheritance) for coding of application domains elements.

 ### Key Components
+For more detail, the technical description regarding behavior and best usage is maintained into the Javadoc of each component.

 |Class Type|Motivation|
 | :-- | :-- |